Tajikistan

 • United Nations Convention against Corruption (2004)

-EU-Tajikistan Bilateral Development Assistance
+EU-Tajikistan Bilateral Development Cooperation

 DG INTPA